Skip to content

 Patients can still use MyChart messaging for follow-up questions from a recent visit and simple questions about existing problems like scheduling appointments and medication refills.
 However, starting July 17, 2023, we’re asking patients to use office or telemedicine visits to get a medical diagnosis or treatment for new problems and complex issues.
 MyChart is also an option, but if your message is about a new health concern, or a change in your condition that requires your provider to spend five minutes or more of their time and their medical expertise, it may be billed to insurance as a "medical advice message".
 Copays and deductibles may apply.

 Video: MyChart messaging is a tool for simple, non-urgent messages about existing health problems.
-If you have a new concern, please make an appointment or use our telemedicine service (On-Demand Video Visits).
+If you have a new concern, please make an appointment or use our telemedicine service (Virtual Urgent Care).
 Messages about a new health concern, change in your condition or complex issue may be billed to your insurance if your provider’s response requires medical expertise and more than five minutes of their time.

 Why is UR Medicine Making This Change?